preranabasakk/churn-prediction-project/README.md

+# 🔄 Customer Churn Prediction – Machine Learning Project

+This project focuses on predicting customer churn using supervised machine learning.
+The goal is to identify customers who are likely to discontinue a service based on various features such as demographic details, usage patterns, and payment behavior.

 ---

-## 🧠 Model Details

-- **Model Used**: Logistic Regression (you can change this to the actual model)
-- **Target Variable**: `Churn` (Yes/No)
-- **Type**: Binary classification
-- **Evaluation Metrics**: Accuracy, Precision, Recall, F1-Score, Confusion Matrix
+## 🎯 Objective

+To develop and train a machine learning model using Python that can accurately predict whether a customer will churn.
+This is essential for businesses aiming to improve customer retention strategies and minimize revenue loss.

 ---

-## 🧪 Steps Performed

-1. **Data Cleaning**
+---

+## 🧰 Technologies Used

+- **Language**: Python 3.x
+- **Notebook**: Jupyter Notebook
-   - Handled missing values
+- **Libraries**:
+  - `pandas`, `numpy` – data manipulation
+  - `matplotlib`, `seaborn` – data visualization
+  - `scikit-learn` – machine learning
+  - `joblib` – model serialization

+---

+## 🔍 Workflow Summary

+### 1. 📊 Data Preprocessing
+- Missing value handling
-   - Converted categorical variables using encoding
+- Encoding of categorical variables
+- Conversion of `TotalCharges` to numeric
+- Dropping unnecessary columns like `customerID`

-2. **Exploratory Data Analysis (EDA)**
+### 2. 📈 Exploratory Data Analysis (EDA)
+- Visual analysis to understand feature relationships
 - Correlation heatmap
-   - Distribution plots
+- Distribution plots and churn trends

-3. **Feature Engineering**
-   - Encoding categorical variables
-   - Scaling numerical features (if used)
-4. **Model Building**
-   - Train-test split
+### 3. 🧠 Model Training
+- Splitting into train and test sets
+- Training a Logistic Regression classifier
-   - Model fitting and evaluation
+- Model evaluation using classification report and confusion matrix

-5. **Saving the Model**
+### 4. 💾 Model Saving
-   - Serialized using `joblib` for future use
+- The trained model is saved as `churn_model.pkl` using `joblib`

 ---

-## 🧾 Sample Input Format

-['gender', 'SeniorCitizen', 'Partner', 'Dependents', 'tenure', 'PhoneService', 'MultipleLines', 'InternetService', 'OnlineSecurity', 'OnlineBackup', 'DeviceProtection', 'TechSupport', 'StreamingTV', 'StreamingMovies', 'Contract', 'PaperlessBilling', 'PaymentMethod', 'MonthlyCharges', 'TotalCharges']

-## 📌 Future Scope
+## 🚀 Future Improvements
+✅ Add support for multiple classification models (e.g., Random Forest, XGBoost)

-Deploy the model using Streamlit or Flask
+🌐 Deploy model using Streamlit or Flask web app

-Add interactive web interface
-Use ensemble models (e.g., RandomForest, XGBoost) Model explainability using SHAP or LIME
+📊 Add feature importance and model explainability tools (like SHAP or LIME)

+🛠 Automate retraining pipeline
+---